arslansherazi/ofd-frontend-merchant/README.md

 # Important Keywords and Terms
 ### exact
-used to match the patch exactly instead of partially match the path
+used to match the path exactly instead of partially match the path

 # Important Commands
 Start react server